Are you wondering how to enroll in school in Hawaii?

 SCHOOL HEALTH REQUIREMENTS AND FREQUENTLY ASKED QUESTIONS

-I wish I had taken care of some of this before getting to the island when we moved here last June.
-We were in a scramble to get into a pediatrician as well as getting school documents from her old school in order to get her registered in time for school which starts beginning of August. (it was mid July already)
+I wish I had taken care of some of this before getting to the island when we moved here.
+We were in a scramble to get into a pediatrician as well as getting school documents from her old school to get her registered in time for school which starts beginning of August. (it was mid July already)

 This site helps you know what your kids need and answers some basic questions